WORKSHOPS

 Acrylic Saturday with Steve Duprey

-Saturday, July 4, 1 to 4 pm
+Saturday, July 4, 12:30 to 3:30 pm

 In his Saturday acrylic painting workshops throughout the year, Steve Duprey will lead his students, step-by-step over the course of three hours, through the process of creating a variety of landscape and still life paintings.
 Each student will receive close personal attention as they create the painting.
 Particular attention will be shown to creating the sense of light in each painting.

-Ages 16 and up.
+For ages 16 and up.
 Limited to 10 participants.

 Registration required.